ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

   Datagram-Flow-Id = 42; alternate=44
 ~~~

-The "Datagram-Flow-Id" header MUST NOT be present more than once on a given
+The "Datagram-Flow-Id" header field MUST NOT be present more than once on a given
 HTTP message; any HTTP message containing more than one "Datagram-Flow-Id"
-header is malformed.
+header field is malformed.

-Since the QUIC STREAM frame that contains the "Datagram-Flow-Id" header could
+Since the QUIC STREAM frame that contains the "Datagram-Flow-Id" header field could
 be lost or reordered, it is possible that an endpoint will receive an HTTP/3
 datagram with a flow identifier that it does not know as it has not yet
-received the corresponding "Datagram-Flow-Id" header.
+received the corresponding "Datagram-Flow-Id" header field.
 Endpoints MUST NOT treat
 that as an error; they MUST either silently discard the datagram or buffer it
-until they receive the "Datagram-Flow-Id" header.
+until they receive the "Datagram-Flow-Id" header field.

 Note that integer structured fields can only encode values up to 10^15-1,
-therefore the maximum possible value of the "Datagram-Flow-Id" header is lower
+therefore the maximum possible value of the "Datagram-Flow-Id" header field is
-then the theoretical maximum value of a flow identifier which is 2^62-1 due to
+lower then the theoretical maximum value of a flow identifier which is 2^62-1
-the QUIC variable length integer encoding.
-If the flow identifier allocation
+due to the QUIC variable length integer encoding.
+If the flow identifier
-service of an endpoint runs out of values lower than 10^15-1, the endpoint
+allocation service of an endpoint runs out of values lower than 10^15-1, the
-MUST treat is as a connection error of type H3_ID_ERROR.
+endpoint MUST treat is as a connection error of type H3_ID_ERROR.

 # HTTP Intermediaries {#intermediaries}